 A walk to the west: hiking Les Calanques

 We’re always looking for a good hike, and the two main hikes out of Cassis did not disappoint.
 Heading to the west, you can hike to the first three Les Calanques: Port-Miou, Port Pin, and En-Vau.
+See more information about hiking Les Calanques in our post here.

 If you’re not feeling up for the hike, or missed the cut off in the busy summer times, there are a number of companies that offer boat rides.
 Prices hover around €20.
-You can visit the first three in a quick 45 minute trip, or go as far as all nine.
+You can visit the first three in a quick 45-minute trip, or go as far as all nine.
 While on the hike, we saw the boats rumble up to the edge of the calanque, idle for about a minute as the boat turned, and then head back out.
 If you prefer to have more time to savor the view, hiking or kayaking are better options.
 Check out our post on Les Calanques for hiking specific information.

 A walk to the east: hiking Cap Canaille

 If you want to conquer the highest sea cliffs in France, then hiking Cap Canaille is a must do.
 We had amazing views of the town, Les Calanques, and pure ocean and sky as far as the eye could see.
-Check out our post on Cap Canaille for hiking specific information.